Followers

 A Partisan in Congress

-Despite, or likely because of his efforts, he was named to the United States Senate as a senator from Massachusetts in 1803 - as a member of the Federalist Party.
-Pickering proved an arch-Federalist staunchly opposing Thomas Jefferson and later James Madison in their populist maneuvers.
-Pickering opposed the American seizure and annexation of Spanish West Florida in 1810 - anything to counter the expansionist policies of the Democrats was fair game to him.
-He fought vehemently against the Embargo Act, promising its nullification and even colluding with the British.
-His extreme agitation caused him to read confidential documents on the senate floor - an act that got him censured.
-After his term as senator expired Pickering was elected to Congress in 1812.
-As with most New England Federalists, Pickering opposed the War of 1812 with England and became a leader in the New England separatist movement.
+Despite, or perhaps because of his efforts, he was appointed to the United States Senate as a senator from Massachusetts in 1803, representing the Federalist Party.
+Pickering proved to be a staunch Federalist, fiercely opposing Thomas Jefferson and later James Madison in their populist initiatives.
+He opposed the American seizure and annexation of Spanish West Florida in 1810—anything to counter the expansionist policies of the Democrats was fair game to him.
+He fought strongly against the Embargo Act, calling for its nullification and even colluding with the British.
+His extreme agitation led him to read confidential documents on the Senate floor—an act that resulted in his censure.
+After his term as senator ended, Pickering was elected to Congress in 1812.
+Like most New England Federalists, Pickering opposed the War of 1812 with England and became a leader in the New England separatist movement.

 The Embargo Act engendered much polemic and satire